thomd/pinky/README.markdown

 		do_sqlite3 --version 0.9.11

-Pinky is currently using Sqlite3 for data storage.
-You may use any other database supported by datamapper.
+Pinky is currently using sqlite3 for data storage.
+You may of course use any other database supported by datamapper.

 ### Fetch data from userscripts.org